First of all, what in the world is autophagy? The word itself is of Greek origin and means “self-eating.”

 Will you feel the difference?
 I don’t believe there’s any way to feel the effects of autophagy.
 This is one circumstance where you just have to trust the people in the labs doing the research.

 The two components you have a great deal of control over are exercise and calorie intake.
-Yes, exercise induces autophagy and fasting also induces autophagy.
+Yes, exercise induces autophagy, and fasting induces it as well.
 Combining the two has the most profound effect.
 It appears that 12-24 hours of fasting promotes autophagy the most with exercise.
 The 16-hour mark is a good goal if you’re doing it more than once a week.

 I hypothesize that intermittent fasting one full day a week to include exercise during that time will maximize the benefits.